humanoidintelligence/EI-Beginner/README_EN.md

 > Reproduction is permitted only with proper attribution.

 ## Prerequisites
-- Know how to use ChatGPT/DeepSeek and Google
+- Know how to use Google, ChatGPT/DeepSeek and Claude Code/Cursor
 - Know how to use Linux
 - Know how to use Git and GitHub
   - https://learngitbranching.js.org/